YeshaswiniVasudev/MockAI-Interview-Review-Dashboard/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
-For example:
+Things you need, to install the software.

 - Node.js
 - npm